j-i-l/vim-config/README.md

     set runtimepath^=~/src/vim/bundle/ctrlp

+You might want to have a look at further options for this plugin in the .vimrc file.

 ### [VIM: Hard Mode](14)

 no, this is not a game.
 This is a plugin that will help you on your journey to become a master of VIM.
 It does so by disabling character-wise navigation functionality (e.g. hjkl-keys).